beeware/rubicon-objc/docs/tutorial/tutorial-3.rst

 If a method calls for an `NSArray` or `NSMutableArray` argument, you can provide a Python `list` for that argument.
 Rubicon will construct an `NSMutableArray` instance from the data in the `list` provided, and pass that value for the argument.

 If a method returns an `NSArray` or `NSMutableArray`, the return value will be a wrapped `ObjCListInstance` type.
 This type implements a `list`-like interface, wrapped around the underlying `NSDictionary` data.
-This means you can treat the return value as if it were a list - iterating over values, retriving objects by index, and so on.
+This means you can treat the return value as if it were a list - iterating over values, retrieving objects by index, and so on.

 Dictionaries
 ------------

 If a method calls for an `NSDictionary` or `NSMutableDictionary` argument, you can provide a Python `dict`.
 Rubicon will construct an `NSMutableDictionary` instance from the data in the `list` provided, and pass that value for the argument.

 If a method returns an `NSDictionary` or `NSMutableDictionary`, the return value will be a wrapped `ObjCDictInstance` type.
 This type implements a `dict`-like interface, wrapped around the underlying `NSDictionary` data.
-This means you can treat the return value as if it were a dict - iterating over keys, values or items, retriving objects by key, and so on.
+This means you can treat the return value as if it were a dict - iterating over keys, values or items, retrieving objects by key, and so on.

 `NSPoint`, `NSSize`, and `NSRect`
 ---------------------------------